boisy/drivewire-mac/README.md

 ## AppleScript Support
-You can use AppleScript to communicate with DriveWire server for macOS.
+You can use AppleScript to communicate with DriveWire server for macOS using the Script Editor application on the Mac.
+Below are several "recipes" that you can use.
+Note that they all talk to the "first document" but you can also reference a document by name if you have more than one opened.

 ### Set the machine type:
 ```AppleScript